 - You will find most of our course materials posted on TWEN.
-When I assign an article, the entire article will be posted on TWEN, but make sure and check the syllabus to see if I note whether you should focus on a particular section.
+Genrally when I assign an article, the entire article will be posted on TWEN.
+Make sure and check the syllabus to see if I note whether you should focus on a particular section.
 If I ask you to focus on a section, I will not expect you to be fluent with other parts of the article, but I include the entire work for those who are particularly engaged with the piece. - You will need to be familiar with the Colorado Rules of Civil Procedure.
 You have a choice about how you get them:

-or in hardbound, Colorado Court Rules (State)(2008), published by Thomson West, http://west.thomson.com/productdetail/145070/15343496/productdetail.aspx.
+or in hardbound, Colorado Court Rules (State)(2009), published by Thomson West, http://west.thomson.com/productdetail/149301/15343496/productdetail.aspx.

 Near the end of the semester when we turn to negotiations, I have assigned the following book: R. Fisher & W. Ury (B. Patton ed.), Getting to Yes: Negotiating Agreement Without Giving In (2d ed.
-Houghton Mifflin)(1991), ISBN 0-395-63124-6
+Houghton Mifflin)(1991), ISBN 0-395-63124-6.
+The best place to get the book is used from Amazon.